-In order to enter Learn RoutineTM the Valet®/Program button must be plugged into the blue port.
+In order to enter Learn RoutineTM, the jumper under the sliding door must be placed into learn position (see page 9).
+The Valet®/Program button, plugged into the blue port, is used for programming.
 There is a basic sequence to remember whenever programming this unit: Door, Key, Choose, Transmit and Release.

-1. Door

-Open a door.
-Either the H1/5GREEN or the H1/7VIOLET door trigger wire must be connected for the control unit to "see" an open door.
+1. Door Open a door.
+Either the H1/5 green or the H1/7 violet door trigger wire must be connected for the control unit to "see" an open door.